NielsTalens/dear-non-it-people/_posts/2021-02-25-who-do-you-thinks-pays-off-the-technical-debt.md

 image: assets/images/technical-debt/chevanon.jpg
 beforetoc: "Picture: Chevanon"
 toc: true
-description: Who will be the one that pays off the technical debt?
-To be honest it will be all of us!
+description: In this article I explain what technical debt is and what the reasons to create this debt can be.
+Who decides to create debt and who will be the one that pays it off?
 categories:
 - technical debt
 - quality
-- what is this thing?
 featured: true
 hidden: true
 ---